MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/errors/_index.md

 The transaction falls within the scope of PSD2 and did not pass 3D Secure.

 Merchant: For card-not-present transactions, reattempt with 3D Secure.

+This page sets out possible reasons why a credit card payment was declined.

+Only the cardholder can contact the [issuer](/glossaries/credit-cards/#issuer) to find out the specific reason.

+#### Declined by MultiSafepay
+Our automated fraud filter flagged the transaction as probably fraudulent.

+Email <support@multisafepay.com>

+#### 3D Secure authentication cancelled
+Ask the cardholder if they want to try the transaction again.

+#### Merchant only accepts 3D Secure-authenticated cards
+Email a request to accept non-3D Secure authenticated cards to <risk@multisafepay.com>

 ## Support
 Email <support@multisafepay.com>